 We are very excited to announce our next Special Event!

-We are ecstatic to have animators Willie Ito and Jane Shattuck-Takamoto-Baer join us on the stage.
+We are ecstatic to have animators Willie Ito and Jane Shattuck-Takamoto-Baer as our newest members of the Disneyana Fan Club's Disney Legend award.
 With decades of experience within the animation field, we are deeply honored to have them.
-Also, with decades of designing many Disney parades, merchandise and artwork, we are also honored to have artists Kevin Kidney and Jody Daily at our event.
+Also with decades of designing many Disney parades, merchandise and artwork, we are honored to have artists Kevin Kidney and Jody Daily at our event.
 We are positive that every Disneyana collector has a handful of collectibles that Kevin and Jody designed and created.
-At the dinner event, we will be awarding our Disneyana Fan Club's Disney Legend award to Willie, Jane, Kevin and Jody.

 In addition, we will have noted author and Disney historian, Mindy Johnson.
 Mindy has been writing about women contributions in Disney animation, the evolution of Tinker Bell, and she contributed to books on Marc Davis and the early Disney films.
 It is always wonderful to listen to Mindy with another amazing topic for us to enjoy.